azanebrain/zanesquad/README.md

 * POST User: A simple "create"
 * POST Coupon: This is the most complex endpoint.
 It takes a company and user and uses those guids to create a coupon

+# Run

+Run with `npm start`

+Endpoints will be exposed at http://localhost:3000